evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
+The standard suspension has a fixed height and damping.
+The ground clearance with this suspension is 177 mm.

 ### Steering